Section 13 of the Constitution of Australia: Commentary on methods

 The major parties supported the recount method in the Joint Select Committee on Electoral Reform in 1983 (which included Democrat, Labor and Liberal representatives), in passing the 1984 legislation and the 1998 and 2010 bipartisan senate resolutions.

 In 2016, Labor Senate Leader Penny Wong described the order-elected method as consistent with convention and reflecting the will of voters.
-Liberal deputy Leader in the senate, Matthias Cormann described the order-elected method as the fairest and reflective of the will of the people.
+Liberal deputy Leader in the senate, Mathias Cormann described the order-elected method as the fairest and reflective of the will of the people.